Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

 \section{Patterns of Incorporating Structure}

 Having defined different forms of decomposability and the different objectives that side information can be used to accomplish, we now connect the two by understanding the ways of incorporating structure into a learning process.
 We assume that some form of structure exists in the problem and/or the solution space, which can be incorporated into the learning pipeline as an inductive bias.
-To understand how decomposability can be incorporated into the RL pipeline, we survey the literature with a very specific question in mind: \emph{Do existing methods use structure in a repeatable manner?} The answer to this question, inspired by the categorization of \shortciteA{jonschkowski-arxiv15} for the supervised learning case, brings us to \emph{patterns of incorporating structure}.
+To understand how decomposability can be incorporated into the RL pipeline, we could start a potential categorization along two axes: the type of decomposition (Latent, Factored, Relational, and Modular) and the part of the pipeline to which this decomposition is applied (such as states, or actions).
+However, such a categorization ignores a significant part of the process: the method by which the pipeline is conditioned on side information.
+For example, information about goals can be used to learn state abstractions or directly fed as input to the policy network.
+Both of these design decisions can have very different impacts in practice.
+Thus, in addition to the two axes mentioned above, we survey the literature with another specific question: \emph{Do existing methods incorporate structural information using repeatable design decisions?} The answer to this question, inspired by the categorization proposed by \shortciteA{jonschkowski-arxiv15}, brings us to \emph{patterns of incorporating structure}.

 A pattern is a principled change in the RL pipeline $\Omega$ that allows the pipeline to achieve one, or a combination of, the additional objectives: \emph{Sample Efficiency}, \emph{Generalization}, \emph{Safety}, and \emph{Interpretability}.
 We categorize the literature into seven patterns, an overview of which has been shown in \cref{fig:patterns}.

-Our proposed patterns come from our survey of the literature and are meant to provide an initial direction for such categorization.
-We do not consider this list exhaustive but more as a starting point to build further upon.
-We present an overview of our meta-analysis on what patterns are used for which of the four use cases in \Cref{fig:pattern-proclivities}.
+Our proposed patterns come from our literature survey and are meant to provide an initial direction for such categorization.
+We do not consider this list exhaustive but more as a starting point upon which to build further.
+We present an overview of our meta-analysis on the patterns used for which of the four use cases in \Cref{fig:pattern-proclivities}.